A paperfolding paradise

 Like many other aspects of Chinese culture it appears that the game was then at some time adopted by the Japanese.
 Again according to Wikipedia, 'The earliest Japanese sansukumi-ken game was known as mushi-ken ...
 In mushi-ken the "frog" (represented by the thumb) is superseded by the "slug" (represented by the little finger), which, in turn is superseded by the "snake" (represented by the index finger), which is superseded by the "frog" ...
 Today, the best-known sansukumi-ken is called ... jan-ken, which ... uses the rock, paper, and scissors signs and is the game that the modern version of rockpaperscissors derives from directly.
 By the early 20th century, rockpaperscissors had spread beyond Asia, especially through increased Japanese contact with the west.
 Its English-language name is therefore taken from a translation of the names of the three Japanese hand-gestures for rock, paper and scissors: elsewhere in Asia the open-palm gesture represents "cloth" rather than "paper".

-The use of the phrase 'paper wraps stone' or similar goes at least as far back as 1906 where it appeared in the American Stationer, 'The stone will smash the scissors, and the scissors will cut the paper, but the paper will wrap the stone, so one suit conquers any card of another suit, but is itself conquered ...
+The game was described in the American Stationer in 1906, which explains 'The stone will smash the scissors, and the scissors will cut the paper, but the paper will wrap the stone, so one suit conquers any card of another suit, but is itself conquered ...
 This is the famous old Japanese idea of paper, stone, and scissors.'
 Source OED Appeals http://public.oed.com/appeals/rock-paper-scissors/

 If anyone has further information on the antiquity of the 'paper wraps stone' outcome and wording I would be interested to hear it.
 Thanks.